senerne/BasicConseptsofProbabilityTheoryWithPython/README.md

 ## 📌 Conclusion
 This assignment demonstrates the application of probability and statistics in **Geomatics Engineering**, using Python for both theoretical and computational aspects.
 The repository contains well-structured scripts and documentation for probability distributions and their real-world applications.

-Feel free to explore the repository and reach out with any questions! 🚀